adrienZ/adrienzaganelli.com/content/blog/a-developers-guide-to-building-and-testing-ai-skills.md

 ## Writing your own skill

 Let's create our first skill !
-I want to create a skill to enforce the usage of the recent [useTemplateRef](https://vuejs.org/api/composition-api-helpers.html#usetemplateref) in Vue.js instead of the generic `ref` primitive.
+I want to create a skill to enforce the usage of the recent [useTemplateRef](https://vuejs.org/api/composition-api-helpers.html#usetemplateref) in Vue.js instead of the generic `ref` primitive. useTemplateRef infers the type and matches the element from the `<template>` automatically, very useful !

 The good thing about creating a skill is that you can get help from... well, MORE skills !
 [Anthropic](https://github.com/anthropics/skills/tree/main/skills/skill-creator) and [OpenAI](https://github.com/openai/skills/tree/main/skills/.system/skill-creator) even provides their own !